kinode-dao/kinode/README.md

 rustup target add wasm32-wasi --toolchain nightly cargo install cargo-wasi

-# Build the runtime, along with a number of "distro" WASM modules.
+# Build the runtime, along with a number of "distro" Wasm modules.
 # The compiled binary will be at `kinode/target/debug/kinode`
 # OPTIONAL: --release flag (slower build; faster runtime; binary at `kinode/target/release/kinode`)